 Also, some drivers get very angry after a rear-end accident.
 If this happens, you can record them, as perhaps you can get an admission of guilt and win the case.

-Brake checks are always done on purpose, regardless of the circumstances, so at least one of the drivers has to be at fault.
+Brake checks are always done on purpose, regardless of the circumstances, so at least one driver must be at fault.

 Related Article: Is It Illegal To Eat While Driving?